bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 may need to use a higher JDK version in your own project, in case you're using any JDK 12+ features or standard library APIs.

+Finally, be sure to update `gistID` and `filename` to your specific values.

-Otherwise, just copy these statements as is.
+You may copy the rest of the statements as is.

 ### Step: Generate coverage output